Traditional Indian tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

 🎶 Sound type: Clear, warm and bright

-🎁 Ideal for giving as a gift or treating yourself!
+🎁 Ideal as a gift or a treat for yourself!

 👉 The tabla is a traditional Indian drum that plays an important role in classical music.
 It consists of a pair of drums, the larger Bayan and the smaller Dayan.